 The Municipal Authority of the Borough of Lewistown

-The Municipal Authority of the Borough of Lewistown (MABL) serves residents in Mifflin County, Pennsylvania by providing potable drinking water, through a complex maze of almost 300 miles of transmission and distribution mains; controlled in 17 different pressure zones by pressure reducing valves, pumps and elevated water storage tanks.
+The Municipal Authority of the Borough of Lewistown (MABL) serves residents in Mifflin County, Pennsylvania by providing potable drinking water, through a complex maze of over 300 miles of transmission and distribution mains; controlled in 17 different pressure zones by pressure reducing valves, pumps, and elevated water storage tanks.

-MABL provides fire protection through nearly 580 hydrants.
-MABL serves over 30,000 residents in the county and maintains over 10,500 billable accounts.
+MABL provides fire protection through over 600 hydrants.
+MABL serves over 30,000 residents in the county and maintains over 11,000 billable accounts.

 Fishing Access – Laurel Creek Reservoir